 PATH:8133 | Introduction to Human Pathology for Graduate Students | 2-4 |

 Applicants to the MS program in biostatistics must apply through the Schools of Public Health Application Service (SOPHAS).
-After the SOPHAS application is verified, the applicant pays a supplemental Graduate College admission fee to the University of Iowa Office of Admissions.
+After the SOPHAS application is verified, the applicant pays a supplemental Graduate College admission fee to University of Iowa Admissions.
 For detailed application information, visit Requirements and How to Apply to Biostatistics on the Department of Biostatistics website.

 The biostatistics faculty considers several factors when evaluating applications for admission, including grade-point averages, letters of recommendation, intent and motivation for graduate study, and research interests.